-Court Services Programs (Family Court and Veterans' Court): provide case management to court-assigned veterans who are in need of professional support, referrals and linkages to the Veteran Administration (VA), Veterans

-- Centers, non-profit community agencies for treatment of Combat/Service related issues, as necessary. - Drop Zone: is a collaborative set of services that has been paired with Santiago Community College and the Prevention & Intervention Division of Orange County Health Care Agency (OCHCA)-Behavioral Health Services (BHS).
-Some of the direct interventions available include community resources, referral to and navigation of the systems of care at the VA, County of Orange, and in the greater community.
+- Court Services Programs provide screening, assessment, and case management to court-assigned veterans who are in need of professional behavioral health support.
+Veterans are connected to the Veteran Administration resources for claims, or health care, and to the Veterans Centers.
+Referrals and linkages are made to community resources that provide services and treatment to military veterans and their families. - Drop Zone: is a collaborative set of services that has been paired with Santiago Community College and the Prevention & Intervention Division of Orange County Health Care Agency (OCHCA)-Behavioral Health Services (BHS).
+Some of the direct interventions available include screening, assessment, case management, and veterans' groups.
+Participants may be case managed and are referred and linked to appropriate community resources.